F-35 Lightning II

 New Java bean properties, SelectEnabled, HierarchyEnabled, TraceEnabled and Trace2Enabled, were added to fine-tune the use of the bean's callbacks in a way compatible with the new C# User Control.
 The properties are automatically set when the corresponding listeners are added to the bean.
 All callbacks other than Trace and Trace2 are enabled by default, and the properties may be used to explicitly enable or disable specific callbacks by setting the value of a corresponding property before the bean's drawing is loaded.

-was added, allowing developers to use GLG in both Xlib and XCB
+developers to use GLG in both Xlib and XCB environments, such as

 Enabled the use of embedded top-level dialog viewports in Qt and GTK integrations in the X Windows environment, which was not previously possible with the X11-based GLG library.
 The embedded top-level dialog viewports are enabled by setting the viewport's ShellType attribute.
 The top-level dialogs support DeleteWindow action, allowing the program to handle dialog closing.

 Glyph caching was extended to the Windows binary driver for

 C/C++/ActiveX.
 The glyph cache increases text rendering speed in

 OpenGL and also the rendering speed of the rotated text in GDI.